ACT Program Assistant

 Required Knowledge, Skills and Abilities:

-• Demonstrated good judgment and conflict resolution skills; computer literacy and word processing skills required.
+• Computer literacy and work processing skills required.

 Minimum Education and Experience:

-Graduation from an accredited college or university with a master’s degree in Human Services plus two years’ experience in a behavioral health setting, or any equivalent combination of education and experience which provides the required knowledge, skills, and abilities.
-Supervision and crisis intervention experience is required.
-Professional licensure or Licensed Eligible required.
-Staff member is responsible for submitting proof of credentials to the Human Resources office.
+Graduation from an accredited college or university with a master’s degree in human services or related specialty, OR any equivalent combination of experience and training which provides the required knowledge, skills and abilities.
+Must be licensed eligible in the State of Virginia.
+(LPC-R or LCSW-Supervisee).
+Staff member is responsible for submitting documentation of status of residency/supervisee at time of hire and annual proof of license renewal to the Human Resources office.

 Other Information:

-Work Environment: General office environment with normal lighting levels, temperature, air quality, and ventilation and noise levels.
+Work Environment: General office environment with normal lighting levels, temperature, air quality, ventilation and noise levels.

 E-Verify Notice: After accepting employment, new hires are required to complete an I-9 form and present documentation of their identity and eligibility to work in the United States.